Voovs/.config/notes/utility_notes.md

 ## Vim's display system
 #### Buffers
-Buffers are open files in vim.
+Buffers are open files in Vim.
 You can think of them like browser tabs.
 They're always there, though you may not be able to see the content of all the tabs at once.
-Like some browsers, vim doesn't tie down buffers to any one specific window, meaning you can open the same buffer in different windows
+Like some browsers, Vim doesn't tie down buffers to any one specific window, meaning you can open the same buffer in different windows
     set hidden
-Put that in your .vimrc to not go insane
+Put that in your .Vimrc to not go insane
     :ls :buffers :files
 Lists all active, inactive and hidden buffers
     :bnext :bprev :buffer $NAME :buffer$NUM
 Switches buffer
     <C-O> || <C-I>
 Commands to jump to old/next cursor positions.
-If the old/next cursor position is is another buffer, vim will switch buffers
+If the old/next cursor position is is another buffer, Vim will switch buffers
     :e $PATH :edit $PATH
 Opens a new buffer for the file.
 Since this is incredibly slow and common, check out the fzf plugin to make this ridiculously fast